GerritCodeReview/plugins_pull-replication/src/main/resources/Documentation/config.md

 	Can be overridden at remote-level by setting replicationMaxRetries.

-	By default, fetchs are retried indefinitely.
+	By default, fetches are retried indefinitely.

 remote.NAME.url
 :	Address of the remote server to fetch from.
-Multiple URLs may be
-	specified within a single remote block, listing different destinations which share the same settings.
-Assuming sufficient threads in the thread pool, Gerrit fetchs from all URLs in parallel, using one thread per URL.

-    TODO: This doesn't apply here: you can only replicate from one url
+Single URL can be
+	specified within a single remote block.
 	Within each URL value the magic placeholder `${name}` is replaced with the Gerrit project name.
 This is a Gerrit specific extension to the otherwise standard Git URL syntax